Quantile Vector Autoregression without Crossing: Asymptotic Theory

 \begin{remark}[Choice of $H$] Suppose that $H$ is of order $T^d$ for some constant $d > 0$.
 Then, Theorem \ref{thm:normality} implies that $d$ must satisfy $1/(2\pi - 1) \le d < 1/3$.
 This condition automatically requires that the coefficient functions are sufficiently smooth, with the smoothness parameter $\pi$ strictly greater than 2.
-In the literature, $\pi$ typically represents the smoothness order of a H\"{o}lder class (e.g., \citealp{CHEN20075549}), and in this case, the above condition can be met if the coefficient functions are twice continuously differentiable.
-In practical terms, when the sample size is around 1000 for instance, setting $H = 6$ or $7$ would be a reasonable default. \end{remark}
+In the literature, $\pi$ typically represents the smoothness order of a H\"{o}lder class (e.g., \citealp{CHEN20075549}), and in this case, the above condition can be met if the coefficient functions are smoother than twice continuously differentiable.
+In practical terms, when the sample size is moderate, setting $H = 6$ or $7$ would be a reasonable default. \end{remark}